-Authorization for the University to provide a program for the preparation of teachers, counselors, or administrators does not guarantee eligibility for certification, licensure, or benefits.
-It is the sole responsibility of the candidate to be knowledgeable about specific state certification/licensure/benefits requirements; to qualify for the certification, licensure, or benefits; and to apply for the same.
+Authorization for the University to provide a program for the preparation of teachers, counselors, or administrators in the State of Tennessee and does not guarantee eligibility or reciprocity for certification, licensure, or benefits in any other state.
+It is the sole responsibility of the candidate to be knowledgeable and pursue specific state certification/licensure requirements by contacting their respective State Department of Licensure; to qualify for the certification, licensure, or benefits; and to apply for the same.
+LMU holds no responsibility for certification/licensure requirements or benefits in other states.

-Alabama Commission on Higher Education Disclaimer $Statement^1$
+Alabama Commission on Higher Education Disclaimer Statement1